Bus and Coach

 value for money travel.

-You can use your 'Book As You Go' flexi bus and ferry pass, to travel
+Your 'Book As You Go' flexible bus, scenic coach and ferry pass, allows

-through out New Zealand on New Zealand's largest regional and national
+you to travel through out New Zealand on New Zealand's largest regional and

-bus, coach, scenic coach, ferry and sightseeing network, that includes
+national bus, coach, scenic coach, ferry and sightseeing network, that

-sailings between the North and South Islands, sightseeing tours -
+includes Cook Strait ferry sailings between the North and South Islands,

 Set your own itinerary and travel when you want, as your 'Book As

-You Go' flexi bus and ferry pass is valid for 12 months so you
+You Go' flexible bus, scenic coach and ferry pass is valid for 12 months so you can